simonpj/www.peytonjones.org/index.md

     alt: "How to write a great research paper"
     excerpt: "How to write a great research paper"
     url: "/great-research-paper/"
-    btn_label: "See Video"
+    btn_label: "See more"
     btn_class: "btn--primary"
   - image_path: /assets/images/spj-talk.jpg
     alt: "How to give a great research talk"
     excerpt: "How to give a great research talk"
     url: "/great-research-talk/"
-    btn_label: "See Video"
+    btn_label: "See more"
     btn_class: "btn--primary"
   - image_path: /assets/images/spj-proposal.jpg
     alt: "How to write a great grant proposal"
     excerpt: "How to write a great grant proposal"
     url: "/great-grant-proposal/"
-    btn_label: "Read More"
+    btn_label: "See more"
     btn_class: "btn--primary"
 ---